Jonathan-Chia/portfolio/README.md

 * Why I like Python more for Data Science compared to R even though I learned R first
 * Add Resume?
 * My Review of ZeroToMastery Academy
+* How to compare Upper Funnel vs. Lower Funnel Campaigns using CLV + Expense to Revenue